Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: The generalized catenoid

 When $t\ne0$, $V_{-2},V_0$ are distinct, and they together span a Lorentz 3-space in $\mathbb{R}^4_1$ which is orthogonal to $\vec{w}_{-1}$.
-From these information it is easy to see that the Lorentz transformation $A$ must be identity.
+From these information it is easy to see that the Lorentz transformation $A$ is a reflection with respect to the hyperplane orthogonal to $(0,1,0,0)$, or is an identity map when it is orientation-preserving.
 This proves (3).

 We observe that for any spacelike 3-space $V$ in $\mathbb{R}^4_1$, there is a unique timelike vector $\vec{v}$ which is future-oriented (i.e. the fourth component is positive) and $\langle \vec{v},\vec{v}\rangle=-1, \langle \vec{v},V\rangle=0$.